|

 "Each

-man should give what he has decided in his heart to give, not
+man should give what he has decided in his heart to give,

 reluctantly or under compulsion, for God loves a cheerful